 For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
-If more than one school can offer a place, the parent's highest stated available preference will be allocated.

-Pupils with an Education, Health and Care Plan
+Pupils with an Education, Health, and Care Plan (EHCP)

-Any child with an Education, Health and Care Plan naming North Farnborough Infant School will be admitted.
+Any child with an EHCP where the Special Educational Needs service has named North Farnborough Infant School will be admitted.
 Where possible such children will be admitted within the PAN.